Lombard Street Safety Project

 Lombard Street is a high-injury corridor; several treatments are proposed to improve safety along the corridor between Van Ness and Doyle Drive.

 Full intersection details and frequently asked questions can be found in the Documents & Reports tab.

-You can view the following video: https://drive.google.com/file/d/0B3BLUhAnvqtwNXZOZWplaUNqN0U/view?usp=sharing of a walking tour which took place on Wednesday, October 14, 2015 from 8:30 am to 10 am.The tour began at Lombard and Fillmore and moved westbound ending at Lombard and Broderick.
+View the video of a walking tour highlighting proposed treatments to the corridor on Wednesday, October 14, 2015 from 8:30 am to 10 am.The tour began at Lombard and Fillmore and moved westbound ending at Lombard and Broderick.
 The tour stops (Fillmore, Steiner, Pierce, Scott, Divisadero and Broderick) were chosen because many of the pedestrian and transit treatments are proposed at these locations.

 This project is being coordinated with SFPUC utility upgrades along with Caltrans repaving.

 The Project requires review for both the California Environmental Quality Act (CEQA) and National Environmental Policy Act (NEPA).
 For CEQA, the San Francisco Planning Department (SF Planning) is the lead agency; as such, staff from the Planning Department are reviewing the project details to determine if the project, as proposed, is within the scope of the analysis completed for the Transportation Effectiveness Project Environmental Impact Report (TEP EIR).
 To access the final TEP EIR please use the links below.

 FEIR Volume 1A Chapters 1-3 (15MB) 1.)
 Introduction, 2.)
 Project Description, 3.)Plans and Policies)